isomerpages/mti-osir/_resources/Frequently Asked Questions/Designation Process.md

 <summary>Can an entity apply for reconsideration or appeal against a designation,
 and will the entity remain designated pending the outcome of these processes?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Parties can seek reconsideration from the Minister within 14 days after
+<p>Parties can seek reconsideration from the Minister within 14 calendar
-his decision on designation; after which, they may appeal to a Reviewing Tribunal within 30 days after the reconsideration outcome.&nbsp;</p>
+days after his decision on designation; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration outcome.&nbsp;</p>
 <p></p>
 <p>The Minister’s decision to designate the entity remains in effect, and
 must be complied with until it is cancelled or substituted on reconsideration.